openpermissions/repository-srv/documents/markdown/low-level-design.md

 ![](./images/entity-relationship.png)

 ### Asset
-An **asset** is an enttiy which can be copyrighted.
+An **asset** is an entity which can be copyrighted.
 The assets are stored adhering to an ontology based on Open Digital Rights Language (ODRL).

 More information on ODRL can be found [here](https://www.w3.org/ns/odrl/2/)